openenergymonitor/guide/source/setup/usa.markdown

 published: true
 ---

-The emonPi has been designed for single-phase single-conductor systems.
+The emonPi has been designed for single-phase systems.
 However, the emonPi can be used on a North American Split-Phase system with the following considerations:

 ### 1. Ensure clip-on CT current sensor will fit conductors